Table of Contents Hide

 - Trouble in memorizing important aspects of a tragic event

-Also, read about Some Mental Illness in the article Understanding Mental Illness
+Also, read about Some Mental Illnesses in the article Understanding Mental Illness

 Treatment for PTSD